erucix/Wordle-Hecker/README.md

 Implementation of simple hecker man Wordle Solver (NewYorkTimes) in golang using `net/http` and `json`.

 ## How to run?
-Downlaod the binary files and run with `./wordle` command from your Terminal or Command Prompt
+Downloadd the binary files and run with `./wordle-x64-*` command from your Terminal or Command Prompt

 ## If you want to compile yourself
 Paste this into your Command Prompt or Terminal.
 Make sure you have go build tools installed.